chodak166/ddarch/README.md

-  -V, --verbose                  print the commands being executed and additional information -q, --quiet                    do not print any output -y, --yes                      say yes to everything (non-interactive mode) --work-dir [dir]               working directory for temporary files; defaults to /tmp/ddarch.<timestamp>
+  -V, --verbose                  print the commands being executed and additional information -q, --quiet                    do not print any output -y, --yes                      say yes to everything (non-interactive mode) -w, --work-dir [dir]               working directory for temporary files; defaults to /tmp/ddarch.<timestamp>
-  --debug                        Run in debug mode
-  -f, --functions                List functions to be used after sourcing -h, --help                     Display this message -v, --version                  Display script version
+  -D, --debug                        Run in debug mode -f, --functions                List functions to be used after sourcing -h, --help                     Display this message -v, --version                  Display script version